Shared Ownership mortgages with Bad Credit

 Shared Ownership Mortgages with Bad Credit FAQs

 Obtaining a Shared Ownership mortgage with bad credit might appear to be an uphill struggle, but when you know how to approach it, it needn’t be a difficult task.
-At Just Mortgage Brokers, we focus on finding ways to make applying for a mortgage much easier for you – the advisers in our specialist bad credit team understand the market inside out and know exactly which lenders to turn to find the right deals to suit both your financial needs and your credit rating.
+At Just Mortgage Brokers, we focus on finding ways to make applying for a mortgage much easier for you – the advisors in our specialist bad credit team understand the market inside out and know exactly which lenders to turn to find the right deals to suit both your financial needs and your credit rating.

 With access to over 12,000 mortgage products, including exclusive deals and rates you won’t find available on the high street, we’ll be able to identify the right mortgage deal for you, regardless of your credit history and score.
 Furthermore, to give you the best chance of securing a Shared Ownership mortgage, we can help you to frame your mortgage application in the most favourable light, and provide you with additional personalised specialist mortgage advice that relates directly to your circumstances.